 An accomplished and popular American composer, Charlie Barnett is the winner of numerous awards for his film scores.
 Barnett also writes music for television; his credits include Saturday Night Live, Weeds, Royal Pains, and Archer.

 Barnett’s lively orchestral and chamber works are performed both nationally and internationally.
-His theatrical scores include 19: The Musical, a show about the fight for women's suffrage and When We Get There, a 1960’s era civil rights musical.
+His theatrical scores include 19: The Musical, a show about the fight for women's suffrage, and When We Get There, a 1960’s 1960s-era civil rights musical.

 As a producer, Barnett has recorded scores of pop and jazz albums for labels including Def Jam and Elektra.
-And as a performer, he plays guitar and piano for Chaise Lounge, an eclectic jazz band that frequently appears on the national college radio charts with his original compositions.
+As a performer, he plays guitar and piano for Chaise Lounge, an eclectic jazz band that frequently appears on the national college radio charts with his original compositions.

 Barnett also writes and has been heard as an occasional commentator on NPR.
 His essay “Hitching a Ride with Junior McGee” was included in the network’s Classic Driveway Moments compilation.

 What's the strangest method you've used to get the perfect sound?